 - Try retirement in a foreign land.

-The NewRetirement retirement calculator lets you model different housing options at different phases of your retirement.
+The NewRetirement Planner lets you model different housing options at different phases of your retirement.
 Housing is a huge lever for securing your retirement.
 Reducing this expense or releasing some of your equity can have a very big impact on your ability to feel secure.

 Evaluate Transportation Costs